spatialos/sdk-for-unity/docs/migration.md

         * `workers/unity/Assets/Plugins/Improbable/Generated.meta`
         * `workers/unity/Assets/Plugins/Improbable/Sdk/Dll/Generated.Code.*`

-**Note:** All our starter projects the VCS ignore files are not set as above, so if your project is based on any of these starter projects, you need to edit the VCS ignore files as described in step 10.
+**Note:** If you are migrating a starter project that you downloaded before 2018-05-15 the VCS ignore files are not set as above, so you need to edit the VCS ignore files as described above.

 ## Detailed guide